 Make the rabbit hutch winter ready

-If you’re not willing to bring your rabbit inside, or you’re keeping your rabbit in a shed or barn that’s not well insulated, you’ll have to take some precautions to make sure they are winter ready.
+If your rabbit is staying outside, or lives in a shed or barn that’s not well insulated, you’ll have to take some precautions to make sure they are winter ready.
 It will be easier for you and your rabbits if you prepare for these changes before the extreme weather hits:

 - Block any drafts.
 Wind chill can be significantly colder than the actual temperature of the air outside, so it’s important to make sure there are no cracks in the walls for the wind to get through.